• Dr. Yossef Ben-Meir, President of the High Atlas Foundation

 Hana enjoys travelling and is open to diverse cultures and traditions of Moroccan society and of the world.
 Born and raised in the Moroccan Sahara, Hana speaks Arabic, Hassaniya dialect, and French.

-• Safae Lacheheb, Training Coordinator
+• Safae Lacheheb, Program Assistant

 Safae Lacheheb, born and raised in Rabat, received a Bachelor's degree in money and finance (2007) from Mohammed V university of rabat, and a Master's Degree in Risk Management in Finance from Mohammedia School of Engineering (2010) in Rabat.
 Safae has just completed her Masters in Econometrics and Economic Modelling Techniques at the Hassan II university of Mohammedia.